AdaCore/spark2014/docs/ug/usage_scenarios.rst

   => Off``.
 The same result can be obtained for exception handlers not at top-level by first refactoring the corresponding block into a subprogram.

+.. _Using SPARK_Mode to Select or Exclude Code:

 Using ``SPARK_Mode`` to Select or Exclude Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^